Federal Historic Tax Credit

 Application Forms

-When you click on the form links the PDF viewer might give you a message that it can't preview the file.
-Press the Download button and save it to your computer and it will work fine.
-Note for Apple users: You must right click (or double click, or hold Control and click, depending on your mouse/trackpad settings) and "Save As" or "Download As" on the link below rather than clicking on the link.
+When you click on the form links, the PDF viewer might give you a message that it can't preview the file.
+Press the Download button and save it to your computer, and it will work fine.
+Note for Apple users: You must right-click (or double-click, or hold Control and click, depending on your mouse/trackpad settings) and "Save As" or "Download As" on the link below rather than clicking on the link.
 Clicking on the link will tell you that you must update your Adobe Acrobat Reader.

 Note for PC users: The application forms are fillable PDFs.
 Download and “Save As” under a new file name before filling out the form.

-Instructions for completing Historic Preservation Certification Application
+NPS Instructions for Completing Historic Preservation Certification Application

 Application Resources